top of page

 Which plants do we study ?

-We use the model plant Arabidopsis thaliana since it is small and easy to use !
-We also study white lupin (Lupinus albus) since it produces cluster roots in reponse to phosphate deficiency.
+We use the Legume plant white lupin (Lupinus albus) since it produces cluster roots in reponse to phosphate deficiency.
+These structures are a very unique and spectacular adaptation to promote soil exploration.

 What is the goal of our study ?